LASA-418-PurpleHaze/HazyBot_roborio/README.md

 # HazyBot_roborio
-Provides ConfigurableRobot, a subclass of IterativeRobot that is configurable via JSON.
+Provides ConfigurableRobot, a subclass of IterativeRobot that is configurable via JSON, which is watched for changes and reloaded live.

 ### Hardware support
 * input from joystick (axis or button)